 First things first – what does jure sanguinis even mean?
 Hint – it’s not a tasty sandwich.

 Jure sanguinis is a Latin phrase that means “by right of blood.”
-So in essence, Italian citizenship jure sanguinis means obtaining citizenship by blood or by virtue of being a descendant of an Italian national.
+So in essence, Italian citizenship jure sanguinis means obtaining citizenship by blood.
+Italian law states that any child born to an Italian parent is automatically an Italian citizen at birth, even if this child never has his or her Italian citizenship formally recognized.

 Sounds simple, right?
 Not so fast.
-There are some rules you need to keep in mind when figuring out Italian citizenship jure sanguinis.
+There are some rules you need to keep in mind when figuring out if you qualify for Italian citizenship jure sanguinis.

 Let’s delve into the nitty-gritty aspects involved in obtaining Italian dual citizenship by descent.

 So, you’ve got Italian ancestry and your grandma passed down a mean recipe for Sunday sauce.
-This means that getting Italian citizenship will be a breeze, right?
-Not quite.
-It’s not as straightforward as it seems (but it’s also not terribly difficult, either).
+This means that getting Italian citizenship may be a real option for you.
+But before you can figure out if you’re eligible, let’s discuss the important dates that shaped Italian citizenship law.

 1861 is one of the most important dates in Italian history – it’s the year in which Italy became a nation; on March 17, 1861, to be precise!
 But what does that have to do with your getting Italian citizenship by descent?